 "Give that back!" she said.

 "I'm not sure you understand precisely how robbery works."

 "You can keep the rest," she said.

 "I can keep it all.
 It's a tax for coming through my forest."
-He jumped from the tree and landed right next to her, leaning in very close and sniffing her perfume.
+He jumped and landed right next to her, leaning in very close and sniffing her perfume.
 "Unless you'd care to pay the other toll?"